- People who follow a creepy pseudo-religious leader who makes them believe that their salvation lies in giving him money are an example of a cult.

 - a quasi-religious group, often living in a colony and typically with a charismatic leader who indoctrinates members with beliefs regarded as unorthodox or extremist

 - devoted attachment to, or extravagant admiration for, a person, principle, or lifestyle, esp. when regarded as a fad: the cult of nudism

-Origin of cultfrom Classical Latin cultus, care, cultivation, orig. pp. of colere, to till: see wheel
+Origin of cultfrom Classical Latin cultus, care, cultivation, origin, originally past participle of colere, to till: see wheel

 - a.
 A religion or religious sect generally considered to be extremist or false, with its followers often living in an unconventional manner under the guidance of an authoritarian, charismatic leader.b.
 The followers of such a religion or sect.

 - A system or community of religious worship and ritual.

 - The formal means of expressing religious reverence; religious ceremony and ritual.

 - A usually nonscientific method or regimen claimed by its originator to have exclusive or exceptional power in curing a particular disease.